Bulgaria Holidays – 45 Places to visit in Bulgaria

 In the northern part of the country, not far from the borders with Romania and the city of Ruse you can find another great UNESCO World Heritage Site – Rock-hewn Churches of Ivanovo.

-These monolithic churches, chapels and monasteries are carved into the rock and are worthwile mainly for its well-preserved medieval frescoes.
+These monolithic churches, chapels and monasteries are carved into the rock and are worthwhile mainly for its well-preserved medieval frescoes.

-14th century mural portrait of Tsar Ivan Alexander from the Rock-hewn Churches of Ivanovo, Bulgaria by A. Nikolov
+14th century mural portrait of Tsar Ivan Alexander from the Rock-hewn Churches of Ivanovo, Places to visit in Bulgaria by A. Nikolov

 21. Basarbovo monastery

 If you are still keen on visiting some more rock monasteries, then you will find Basarbovo monastery suitable for your next trip.
 It is the only rock monastery in Bulgaria that is still active!

 Basarbovo monastery, Places to visit in Bulgaria by Mincov

 22. Orlova chuka cave